 - 1.1.
 The New Guild Trust has robust recruitment and vetting procedures to help to deter, reject and prevent unsuitable people from working or volunteering within our academy schools. - 1.2.
-New Guild Trust job advertisements and application packs make explicit reference to the academy school's commitment to safeguarding children, including clear statements in the job description and person specification about the staff member's safeguarding responsibilities. - 1.3.
+New Guild Trust job advertisements and application packs make explicit reference to the academy school's commitment to safeguarding children, including clear statements in the job description and person specification about the staff member's safeguarding responsibilities, including that it is an offence to apply if an applicant is barred from engaging in regulated activity relevant to children. - 1.3.
 We require evidence of original academic certificates. - 1.4.
-We do not accept testimonials and insist on taking up references prior to interview. - 1.5.
+We do not accept testimonials in place of an application form and insist on taking up references prior to interview.
+Any concerns raised will be explored further with referees and taken up with the candidate at interview. - 1.5.
 We will question the contents of application forms if we are unclear about them or if there are gaps in employment. - 1.6.
-All staff members who have contact with children, young people and families will have appropriate pre-employment checks (including Disclosure and Barring Service checks); in line with Keeping Children Safe in Education 2019. - 1.7.
-At least one member on every short listing and interview panel will have completed safer recruitment training. - 1.8.
-We maintain a Single Central Register of all safer recruitment checks carried out in line with statutory requirements.
-Guest visitors will also be checked in line with statutory requirements and risk assessed robustly.
-The Local Community Governing Body will check the SCR on a termly basis and record accuracy and actions.
+Our shortlisting process will involve at least two people and at least one member on every shortlisting and interview panel will have completed safer recruitment training. - 1.7.
+The New Guild Trust subscribes to the eBulkPlus online disclosure service through Stoke-on-Trent City Council HR Business Management. - All staff members who have contact with children, young people and families will have mandatory appropriate pre-employment checks (including Enhanced Disclosure and Barring Service checks); in line with Keeping Children Safe in Education 2021.
+All offers of appointment will be conditional until satisfactory completion of the pre-employment checks.